BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/special_rules.md

 *If, during the same round, the Detachment's Formation becomes Broken and the Detachment fails its Morale check, both the Detachment and the Independent Unit lose their Order and gain the Fall Back Order.
 The Independent Unit may still fight in the Combat phase but then flees with its Detachment during the End phase.*

 ### Infiltrate
 Detachments with the Infiltrate special rule are not deployed as normal.
 Instead, after all players have finished deploying, players take it in turns, starting with the player who has control of the battlefield, to deploy an Infiltrating Detachment anywhere on the battlefield outside of the opposing player's deployment zone.
-Infiltrating models must be deployed at least 4" away from a previously deployed enemy model; if it cannot be deployed in this way, then it is deployed as normal within the controlling player's deployment zone.
+Infiltrating models must be deployed at least 4" away from a previously deployed enemy model; if it cannot be deployed in this way, then it is deployed as normal within the controlling player's deployment zone. <span style="color: darkmagenta">A Detachment that is deployed in this way cannot be issued a Charge Order during the first round.</span>

 ### Inspire (X)
 Friendly Detachments within a number of inches equal to the value shown in brackets of a Detachment with this special rule may use this Detachment's Morale value in place of their own when making Morale checks.